OpenArabicPE/authority-files/README.md

 # stylesheets
 ## to do

+- `@type='noAddName'` is missing whitespace between name components in some cases

 - deal with the problem of multiple unicode encodings for the same Arabic character.
 This at least effects all instances of *alif maqṣūra*.
     + examples
         * `رضی` and `رضى`